certara/pyDarwin/docs/Usage.rst

 Saving NONMEM outputs
 -----------------------

 NONMEM generates a great deal of file output.
 For a search of perhaps up to 10,000 models, this can become an issue for disc space.
 By default, key NONMEM output files are retained.
 Most temporary files (e.g., FDATA, FCON) and the temp_dir are always removed to save disc space.
 In addition, the data file(s) are not copied to the run directory, but all models use the same copy of the data file(s).
-Care should be take to not generate unneeded table files, as these can become quite large, and will not be removed by pyDarwin.
+Care should be taken to not generate unneeded table files, as these can become quite large, and will not be removed by pyDarwin.

 File Structure
 ----------------

-Three user define file locations can be set in the :ref:`options file<Options>`.
+Three user-defined file locations can be set in the :ref:`options file<Options>`.
 In addition to the folders that are user defined the project directory (project_dir) is the folder where template, token and options files are located.
 The user define folders are:

 #. output_dir - Folder where all the files that considered as results will be put, such as results.csv and Final* files.
 Default value is working_dir/output.
 May make sense to be set to project_dir if version control of the project and the results is intended.